zer0def/nginxinc-kubernetes-ingress/docs-web/installation/installation-with-manifests.md

     ```
 **Note**: To perform this step you must be a cluster admin.
 Follow the documentation of your Kubernetes platform to configure the admin access.
 For GKE, see the [Role-Based Access Control](https://cloud.google.com/kubernetes-engine/docs/how-to/role-based-access-control) doc.

-## 2. Create the Default Secret, Customization ConfigMap, and Custom Resource Definitions
+## 2. Create Common Resources

+In this section, we create resources common for most of the Ingress Controller installations:
 1. Create a secret with a TLS certificate and a key for the default server in NGINX:
     ```
     $ kubectl apply -f common/default-server-secret.yaml